wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 ***Why did you decide to join TGL Summer Workshop?***

 To see if I can get more friends, associates & learn something new.
-Honestly, I'm
+And to see if I can get opportunity to visit any industry in Penang (and yes, I got it).

 ***What's your opinion of the company visits?
 Where did you go and what did you do?***